-The next step in rail travel took place nearly 2,100 years later in Europe during the 16th century when the first ever known funicular was built in Salzburg, Austria and is still in operation today.
-It is known as the Reisszug and was used to cart passengers and goods up to Hohensalzburg Castle.
-Shortly after this rail breakthrough, there came the invention and usage of wagon ways.
+The next step in the evolution of rail travel took place nearly 2,100 years later in Europe during the 16th century.
+It was then that the first ever known funicular was built in Salzburg, Austria and for all the history buffs out there, you'll be happy to hear that it's still in operation today.
+Known as the Reisszug, it was used to cart passengers and goods up to Hohensalzburg Castle.
+Shortly after this technological breakthrough, there came the invention and popular usage of wagon ways.
 Operating on a similar system as the Diolkos, these wily creations were pulled by horses on sets of wooden rails, carrying mining apparatus and materials between mineshafts across Europe during the 1550s and onward.

-The 1760s saw a major addition to railways in the shape of the metal rail.
-A simple inclusion to railways, these metal rails were introduced thanks to higher iron production around the world and the wooden rails gave way to what would be known as iron plateways.
+The 1760s saw a major addition to the railroads in the shape of the metal rail.
+A seemingly simple inclusion, these metal rails were revolutionary and came thanks to higher iron production, meaning wooden rails across the world now had the opportunity for a radical upgrade.
 This in turn were replaced with steel as the quality of the material improved over the years.

 The Power of Steam

-Arguably the biggest and most dramatic change in railways and in fact, industry itself, was the mighty and multi-purposed application of steam.
-While steam power had been in use for decades before the work of engineer James Watt, it had only been used as a water pump principally and not much else.
-Watt changed all that, and changed transportation history forever with the invention of a reciprocating engine which when combined with his research on the use of high-pressure steam on pistons, saw the designing of the first ever steam locomotive in 1784.
-This revolutionised the concept of industry, and the first fully operational steam railway was opened in1804 near Merthyr Tydfil in Wales by an engineer called Richard Trevithick.
-This railway was used again for solely mining and ironworks purposes.
+Arguably the biggest and most dramatic change in railways and in fact, modern industry itself, was the mighty and multi-purposed application of steam.
+While steam power had been in use for decades before the work of engineer James Watt, it had only been utilised for water pumps principally and not much else.
+Watt changed all that, and changed transportation history forever with the invention of a reciprocating engine which, when combined with his research on the use of high-pressure steam on pistons, saw the birth of the first ever steam locomotive in 1784.
+This was one of the most important innovations in the history of mankind, and the first fully operational steam railway was opened in1804 near Merthyr Tydfil in Wales by an engineer called Richard Trevithick.

 People on the move